bwpetersen/proposal-then-operator/README.md

 ## Explanation
 When a "top level expression" contains one or more `then` operators, it will first evaluate all of the operands.
 It an operand results in a non-promise, it will convert it to a promise via `Promise.resolve`.
 When all of the operand promises resolve, we execute the expression with each `then` expression swapped with their respective resolved value.

-## Cuttoff point and expressions vs statements
+## Cutoff point and expressions vs statements
 There needs to be some "top level expressison" that is ultimately converted to a promise.

 For example it would be bad if the following: